PranavLokhande/ToDo-list-Javscript/README.md

 Use the edit and delete buttons to manage your tasks.

 🌐 Live Demo
-Check out the live demo of the app here.
+Check out the live demo of the app here  https://todos-tawny-kappa.vercel.app/

 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.